-Lori Hyde is a John Dillinger historian, who has researched both Dillinger and police tactics of the 1930s for over forty years.
-The creator of award-winning websites about Depression-era desperadoes, she lives in Corunna, Indiana.
+Historian Lori Hyde has researched police tactics of the 1930s for more than forty years, and is the creator of award-winning websites about Depression-era desperadoes.
+She lives in Corunna, Indiana.

 Ellen Poulsen and Lori Hyde

 Format: softcover (6 x 9)

 Bibliographic Info: ca. 75 photos, appendices, notes, bibliography, index

 Copyright Date: 2018